 Even though dental professionals may disagree on what treatment option to use for a crossbite or even at what age to start treatment, they all agree on one thing: treatment should definitely happen.
 It’s a no-brainer for them.

 The reason why is that crossbite can lead to serious wear and tear on the gums, not to mention the pain that can occur in the teeth and cheeks.
-The teeth will wear down unevenly and problems can arise in the jaw (like TMJ dysfunction), neck, and even shoulders because of crossbite.
+The teeth will wear down unevenly and problems can arise in the jaw (like TMJ disorder), neck, and even shoulders because of crossbite.

 So if crossbite is not treated at all, it can lead to the jaw developing incorrectly, joint problems, and facial asymmetry.
 This is why it’s so important to speak with a dental professional — dentist, orthodontist, oral surgeon — to see if and when you or your loved one with crossbite should get help.